There is nothing in this guide that cannot be easily discovered with some experimentation, but showing some examples will save some time.

 overcome this unfortunate formatting problem.

-option seems to help with this.
-With a long --text
+Setting the --fixed option seems to help with this.
+With a long --text string, setting

 like the CSS padding property.